 Autodesk issued 40,289 shares of restricted common stock to certain employees in connection with a fiscal 2023 acquisition.
 These shares of restricted common stock were recorded as "Prepaid expenses and other current assets" and "Long-term other assets" on our Condensed Consolidated Balance Sheets and will be amortized to stock-based compensation expense for post-acquisition services using the straight-line method over the two-year vesting period.
 Additionally, Autodesk agreed to issue a fixed amount of \$5 million in common stock at a future date to certain employees in connection with a fiscal 2023 acquisition.
 Issuance of the common stock is dependent on the respective employees' continued employment through the vesting period.
-The number of shares to be issued will be determined based on the VWAP of Autodesk's common stock at the issuance date.
+Adutodesk's common stock at the issuance date.
 As of October 31, 2022, shares to be issued are estimated to be 23 thousand.
 The awards are accounted for as liability-classified awards and are recognized as compensation expense using the straight-line method over the vesting period.
-See Note 8, "Acquisitions," for further information.
+See Note 8, "Acquisitions." for further information.